 Pimms at Wimbledon

 Pimms was next on the list.
 The queues were really efficient so we didn’t wait long.
 All drinks now seem to be reusable cups, so you pay £1 deposit, then return them afterwards to be reused.
-We decided to just keep ours – mainly because we didn’t see any return points, but N liked having the souvenir.
+We decided to just keep ours – mainly because we didn’t see any return points, but it was nice to take the souvenir home.
 We didn’t bother with strawberries and cream, but you could really go to town.
 For a Pimms and box of strawberries, you’d be looking at around £20.
 I’m not sure making the most of the experience to have both of those is worth it.

 It was lovely to find an empty outside court to sit and watch the comings and goings from a distance, enjoy the sunshine and drink, and look over to the other courts where there were still matches going on.